 Prerequisite(s): ART 250 or MCOM 231, and one of the following: MCOM 111; MCOM 261; ART 181, ART 182, or instructor's consent.
 (0-3 or 0-3) ART 362 Symbol and Typography Design (3 sem. hrs.)
 An exploration of integrated conceptual thinking and formal experimentation with type and related symbol systems in graphic communications.
 Emphasis is placed on type as image, principles of typesetting, hierarchy, and structure.
 The complex interaction of type in relation to other graphic elements in multiple design contexts and formats is considered.
 Cross-listed: MCOM 332 Prerequisite(s): ART 250 or MCOM 231, and one of the following: MCOM 111; MCOM 261; ART 181, ART 182, or instructor's consent.
 (0-3 or 0-3) ART 363 Format and Layout Design (3 sem. hrs.)
 An exploration of integrated conceptual thinking and formal experimentation with the structural and organizing systems at work in graphic communications.
 Emphasis is given to the development of unified graphic systems spanning multiple design contexts and formats.
 Cross-listed: MCOM 333 Prerequisite(s): ART 250 or MCOM 231, and one of the following: MCOM 111, MCOM 261, ART 181, ART 182, or instructor's consent.
-(0-3 or 0-3) ART 390 Cultural Theory (3 sem. hrs.)
+(0-3 or 0-3) ART 364 Interaction Design (3 sem. hrs.)
+Introduces students to the design of interactive digital experiences with a focus on website design, User Experience (UX) design, and User Interface (UI) design.
+Students will learn the core concepts and principles of interaction design by working through technical and design projects using industry standard design software.
+Students leave this course with the ability to build basic websites and design digital experiences that follow current interaction design standards and methodologies.
+Cross-listed: MCOM 334 Prerequisite(s): ART 250 or MCOM 231.
+(0-3 or 0-3) ART 370 Professional Practices (3 sem. hrs.)
+An overview of professional practices in art and design, with a focus on developing the practical skills and materials necessary for sustainable and healthy art and design careers.
+Students will engage in professional writing, portfolio development, networking, and career planning.
+Prerequisite(s): 3rd year standing (or higher) ART 390 Cultural Theory (3 sem. hrs.)
 This course introduces students to a broad range of critical and theoretical texts that have impacted art practices and the discipline of art history in the 20th century through to the current day.
 The role of enlightenment aesthetics and the rise of mass culture are explored in relation to the formation of cultural modernism and how Marxist, psychoanalytic, and poststructuralist theories have challenged modernist conceptions.
 This course investigates the implications for Christians engaging with visual culture today; considers the theoretical underpinnings of postmodern theory; and cultivates the critical thinking skills necessary to engage in current critical debates within visual culture.
 NB: Not offered every year.